 ❓

-What should I do if my USB asks for formatting?
+What should I do if the USB asks for formatting?

 ❓